 The ACC Commercial Composting Facility produces two types of compost: Bio-solid compost and Food Waste compost.

 Bio-solid compost consists of composted bio-solids and leaf & limb debris.
 Bio-solids refer to processed wastewater solids that have met specific criteria and are suitable for composting.
 The landfill receives the bio-solids from ACC Public Utilities Wastewater Treatment Facilities.
 Bio-solids from a specific city wastewater treatment facility are somewhat unique because the content is based on what the local industries, business and households contribute to the wastewater stream.

-Food Scraps compost consists of composted food waste picked up by the Athens-based business Let Us Compost and leaf & limb debris.
+Food Scraps compost consists of composted food waste delivered by several local commercial entities, Closed Loop Organics from Atlanta, and leaf & limb debris.

 To earn the "US Composting Council Seal of Testing Approval" the ACC Commercial Composting Facility is required to test the compost quarterly through the US Composting Council.
 The compost technical data sheet with test results is provided to all individuals upon request or from the links below.

 The ACC Commercial Composting Facility Produces a compost that is a soil amendment.
 According to Cooperative Extension - a soil amendment is any material added to a soil to improve its physical properties, such as water retention, permeability, water infiltration, drainage, aeration and structure.
 The goal is to provide a better environment for roots.

 A top dressing is when a layer of compost is added to the top of a lawn.
 Typically a top dressing is applied once a year in early spring.
 To apply a top dressing place anywhere from 1 to 3 inches of compost to the lawn then rake and water the compost/lawn.

 Moisture Retention (similar to a mulch)

 Compost can be used to retain moisture (like mulch).
 Spread 2-3 inches on shrubs, trees and/or bushes.